lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 ### DTLS 1.3 with Connection ID

-This section analyzes the overhead of DTLS 1.3 {{I-D.ietf-tls-dtls13}} with Connection ID {{I-D.ietf-tls-dtls-connection-id}}.
+This section analyzes the overhead of DTLS 1.3 {{RFC9147}} with Connection ID {{RFC9146}}.

 In this example, the length field is omitted, and the 1-byte field is used for the sequence number.
-The minimal DTLSCiphertext structure is used (see Figure 4 of {{I-D.ietf-tls-dtls13}}), with the addition of the Connection ID field.
+The minimal DTLSCiphertext structure is used (see Figure 4 of {{RFC9147}}), with the addition of the Connection ID field.

 ~~~~~~~~~~~
 DTLS 1.3 record layer (18 bytes, 12 bytes overhead):